-There are three main ways you can use Amazon Marketplace to set up and run your business – Selling on Amazon, Fulfilment by Amazon (FBA) and Merchant Fulfilled Prime.
+There are three main ways you can use Amazon Marketplace to set up and run your business:

 Selling on Amazon is a no-commitment plan that gives you access to all of Amazon’s clientele, your own hosted page and the ability to sell directly into most of Europe.

 With FBA, you leverage Amazon’s operations to store, ship, stock and fulfil orders.
 As the seller, your responsibility is to send stock to Amazon’s warehouse, and, from there, Amazon will take care of the rest of the supply chain – including processing returns and customer support.
 FBA comes with added benefits such as the opportunity to feature at the top of a search page and having your product pages stamped with the trusted ‘Fulfilled By Amazon’ badge.